Skip to content

 Unlike hard inquiries, soft inquiries won’t affect your credit scores.
 Since soft inquiries aren’t connected to a specific application for new credit, they’re only visible to you when you view your credit reports.

 Having a good credit score can make a world of difference in how you live your life.
-It can open many financial doors for you.
+It can open many financial doors for you and the Changed App is right there with you every step of the way.

 Download the Changed app today!